Legal Framework for AI & Copyright

 What remedies are available to creators?

-The $1.5 billion Anthropic settlement in 2025 established precedent for significant damages ($3,000 per work).
+The $1.5 billion Anthropic settlement in 2025 (pending final approval) established a benchmark for significant damages ($3,000 per work).
 Courts are determining the scope of statutory damages, injunctive relief, and other remedies available to copyright holders.

 International Legal Frameworks